winglang/wing/docs/contributing/01-start-here/07-wingsdk.md

 To add a new provider, go to `libs/wingsdk/.projenrc.ts` and edit the section that says "CDKTF_BINDINGS" to add the new provider.
 Then, run `npx projen` to update the project.
-One that has finished, you can run `npm run build` and the new bindings should be generated inside `libs/wingsdk/src/.gen`.
+One that has finished, you can run `pnpm run build` and the new bindings should be generated inside `libs/wingsdk/src/.gen`.

 ## 🧩 How do I add a resource to the SDK?